 Terrance Hayes is the author of four collections of poetry, including Lighthead (Penguin, 2010), winner of the 2010 National Book Award; Wind in a Box (2006), named one of the Best 100 Books of 2006 by Publishers Weekly; Hip Logic (2002), which won National Poetry Series, was a finalist for the Los Angeles Times Book Award, and runner-up for the James Laughlin Award from the Academy of American Poets; and Muscular Music (1999), winner of both the Whiting Writers Award and the Kate Tufts Discovery Award.
 The 2011 USA Zell Fellow for Literature, he has been a recipient of many honors and awards, including two Pushcart selections, four Best American Poetry selections, and fellowships from the National Endowment for the Arts Fellowship and the Guggenheim Foundation.
 He is Professor of Creative Writing at Carnegie Mellon University.

 Erica Hunt is the author of three books of poetry, Arcade (with artist Alison Saar), Piece Logic and Local History.
 Her essay, "Notes for an Oppositional Poetics" in Charles Bernstein's The Politics of Poetic Form, put her in the forefront of experimental poets.
 She has received fellowships from the Blue Mountain Center and the Djerassi Resident Artists Program and a 2001 grant for poetry from the Foundation for Contemporary Arts.
 She holds a B.A. in Literature from San Francisco State University and is a past Fellow in the Duke University/University of Cape Town Center for Leadership and Public Values.
-A leading expert on Black social justice and economic issues and the 2008 recipient of Spelman College's award for National Community Service, she is President of the Twenty-First Century Foundation.
+She is a leading expert on Black social justice and economic issues and the 2008 recipient of Spelman College's award for National Community Service.

 Angela Jackson was born in Greenville, Mississippi, raised on Chicago's South Side, and educated at Northwestern University and the University of Chicago.
 She is the author of five books of poetry, including And All These Roads Be Luminous, which was nominated for a National Book Award, and Dark Legs and Silk Kisses: The Beatitudes of the Spinners, winner of the 1993 Chicago Sun-Times Book of the Year Award in Poetry and the 1994 Carl Sandburg Award for Poetry.
 Her Where I Must Go: A Novel was published in 2009 by Triquarterly Books.
 Her plays include Witness!
 (1978), Shango Diaspora: An African-American Myth of Womanhood and Love (1980), and When the Wind Blows (1984).